top of page

 The blur test

 This is a small trick to see the highest contrast in your image when you first try to apply this technique.
-You can blur the image in order to make it easier to understand the values and contrast.
+You can blur the image to make it easier to understand the values and contrast.
 This can be easily done in post-processing, using Adobe Photoshop and Gaussian Blur ( Filters>Blur>Gaussian Blur ).
-However, you can also practice doing that with your eyes, in order to be able to see the highest contrast before you take the photograph.
-In order to do that, you can close one eye and half-close the other one so you get blurred vision.
+However, you can also practice doing that with your eyes, to be able to see the highest contrast before you take the photograph.
+To do that, you can close one eye and half-close the other one so you get blurred vision.
 This way you can easily spot the place with the highest contrast in front of you.

 By blurring the image you are able to spot the place with the highest contrast